bhandarit/Order-disorder-transition/README.md

 Reproduce quantitative results presented in the main text and Supporting Information (SI) Generate publication-quality figures

-#Repository Structure
+Repository Structure

-#1.
-Simulation Setup
+1. Simulation Setup

 This directory contains all files required to prepare and run molecular simulations.